 The majority of our visitors purchase an “All-Line Ticket” which enables them to pay once and travel both branch lines – enabling you to enjoy travelling both branch lines.

 Passengers arriving by car will join at Bodmin General and by train, at Bodmin Parkway.
 Please note, there is no wheelchair access at Bodmin Parkway station.

 At Bodmin Parkway

-This station is operated by First Great Western, is situated on the main line between Plymouth and Penzance and is located in the picturesque Glynn Valley, about 20 metres above the River Fowey.
+This station is operated by Great Western Railway, is situated on the main line between Plymouth and Penzance and is located in the picturesque Glynn Valley, about 20 metres above the River Fowey.

 Bodmin Parkway station (originally called Bodmin Road) was originally constructed by the Cornwall Railway in 1859, became part of the Great Western Railway in 1876, and remains a busy station on the national railway network.
 It became a junction from May 1887 when the branch line to Bodmin was opened.

 After arriving at Bodmin Parkway from Bodmin General, the locomotive will uncouple and move to the opposite end of the train for the return journey.

 The line climbs steeply immediately after Bodmin Parkway, and the Fireman will need to ensure the locomotive has a good fire and a full head of steam for the climb to the summit.

 As the train departs from Bodmin Parkway, the rolling stock storage facility – opened in 2007 and able to accommodate up to twelve carriages – can be glimpsed before the line curves sharply and crosses a viaduct spanning the River Fowey below.
 A little further on the line passes ‘Charlie’s Gate’, and the main A38 trunk road comes into view.

 Charlie’s Gate was named after the many times that the Royal Train was stabled here overnight carrying members of the Royal Family, including King Charles III.